coreos/fedora-coreos-streams/ISSUE_TEMPLATE/next.md

 NOTE: In the future, most of these steps will be automated.

 ## Housekeeping

-- [ ] If one doesn't already exist, open an issue in this repo for the next release in this stream.
+- [ ] If one doesn't already exist, [open an issue](https://github.com/coreos/fedora-coreos-streams/issues/new?labels=kind/release,jira&template=next.md) in this repo for the next release in this stream.
 Use the approximate date of the release in the title.
-  - Add the `jira` label to the ticket
 - [ ] Check the overrides lockfiles in the configs repo for the `next-devel` stream to see if any overrides are obsolete.
 They are obsolete if the rpms have hit the stable fedora repos.
   - If a PR was created post a link to the PR as a comment to this issue.